ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 {: codeblock}
 {: cli}

-If you can't see the example with instructions on how to run the `help` command in your terminal, choose "CLI" in the context switcher above the main heading to see the examples you will be working with.
+If you can't see the example with instructions on how to run the `help` command in your terminal, choose "CLI" in the context switcher near the main heading to see the examples you will be working with.
 {: tip}

 ## Creating your instance of {{site.data.keyword.at_full_notm}}